DaleOrders/AWS-Study-Notes/README.md

 ![picture 47](images/53072930f6997e688112f148b0f1453bc7bab597eb3de4ced96508da1e8a39b1.png)

-- More frequent catche HITS=lower origin load (a cache HIT is when the edge location is actually storing your request content)
+- More frequent catche HITS=lower origin load (a cache HIT is when the edge location is actually storing your requested content)
 - Default TTL (behaviour)=24 hours (validity period)
 - You can set Minimum TTL and Maximum TTL values
 - Acts as limits on the origin header.